 I numbered all the fleece and kept fleece's 2, 5, 9 and 16 for myself, along with a rubbish one that was only good for binning or making into a rug.
 This is what I did with fleece No.9, a predominantly white fleece with very little black, a large section of cotted fleece in the middle and weighing 2.1kg but the rest is very long stapled and lanolin rich, a spinners dream.

 It washed up really nice and I began combing this fleece in January 2017.
+Unfortunately, I didn't make a note of the weight of the fleece after washing.
 After combing I have 816g of lovely hand-combed white fibre waiting to be spun.
-I will get to the black fibres at a later date.
+I will get to the dark fibres at a later date.

 I worked on the white parts of this fleece on and off between January and August, finishing off with the dyeing in August.
 Its a large amount of fleece to work on and I've had a lot going on this year with various hospital appointments and major surgery.